CIT2202/intro-to-php/xampp.md

 ## What to do if it doesn't work
 Check the following:
 1. You have downloaded the correct version.
 MAKE SURE YOU USE THE .zip.
 DON'T USE THE .exe.
 2. You have unzipped the folder into the root of you USB drive.
-Do not put in a sub-folder.
+Do not put it in a sub-folder.

 ## Where do I put my HTML, CSS and PHP files?
 Your web applications are run from the *htdocs* folder.